The Rundown

 CONS

-The Wellness Small Breed Complete Health Puppy Dry Dog Food is specifically made for small breed puppies, so it contains everything a little one may need to grow up strong and healthy.
+The Wellness Complete Health Dry Puppy Food is specifically made for small breed puppies and it contains everything they need to grow up strong and healthy.

-It’s wholesome and balanced and has a smaller kibble size to make it as easy as possible for your pup to crunch on these comfortably.
-Healthy grains like brown rice and oatmeal make it very digestible.
+It’s a wholesome and well-balanced meal that is made in smaller kibble size to make it as easy as possible for your pup to crunch on comfortably.
+It’s also very good for their tiny stomach as it contains healthy grains like brown rice and oatmeal that make it easily digestible.

 click to see more

-3. Blue Buffalo Basics Turkey and Potato Senior Recipe
+3. Blue Buffalo Basics Senior Dry Dog Food

 Check Price on Amazon